Save to List My Reading List

 4.05 Prohibited Activities

-Notwithstanding any other provision of these Articles, the corporation shall not carry on any activities not permitted to be carried on (I) by a corporation exempt from federal income tax as an organization described by Section 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future federal tax code, or (II) by a corporation, contributions to which are deductible under Section 170(c)(2) of the Internal Revenue Code, or the corresponding section of any future federal tax code.
+Notwithstanding any other provision of these Articles, the corporation shall not carry on any activities not permitted to be carried on (I) by a corporation exempt from federal income tax as an organization described by Section 501c3 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future federal tax code, or (II) by a corporation, contributions to which are deductible under Section 170(c)(2) of the Internal Revenue Code, or the corresponding section of any future federal tax code.

-Nonprofit Articles of Incorporation, Selecting the Board of Directors
+Nonprofit Articles of Incorporation: Selecting the Board of Directors

-For the sake of the incorporation, the incorporator (s) SELECTS the initial directors.
-I say select, because you are not a nonprofit corporation yet, and it’s meaningless to have a board meeting when you don’t have a board to speak of.
+For the sake of the incorporation, the incorporator(s) SELECTS the initial directors.
+Select, because you're not a nonprofit corporation yet, and it's meaningless to have a board meeting when you don't have a board to speak of.

-ARTICLE V, BOARD OF DIRECTORS
+NONPROFIT ARTICLES OF INCORPORATION ARTICLE V, BOARD OF DIRECTORS

 5.01 Governance